navigation

 Do you know their needs?
 How well do you communicate about it?

-Currently, a mix of pull and push strategies is often what works best.
+Nowadays, a mix of pull and push strategies is often what works best.
 Suppose a customer wants to buy a car.
-He will probably spend a lot of time comparing models online, reading reviews and watching reviews on social media.
-After that, however, he will make an active effort and visit the salon.
-In this example, the pull strategy worked, where the customer was "attracted" to the company using their advertising materials, and the "push" strategy, when he had no choice but to visit the store in person.
-In our work, we quite often deal with a combination of these two methods.
-However, it cannot be done without realizing what it is push and pull promotion strategy.
+He's likely to spend a lot of time comparing models on the web, reading reviews, and looking at reviews on social media.
+Then, however, he will make an active effort and visit the salon.
+In this example, the pull strategy worked, where the customer was "attracted" to the company with their advertising materials, and also "push" when he had nothing else to do than visit the store in person.
+In our work, we often deal with a combination of these two methods.
+However, it cannot be done without realizing what it is promotion strategy push and pull.

 Why is it worth mixing push and pull strategies?